Richard Irvin (Illinois politician): Law career

 After graduating from law school, Irvin served as an assistant state's attorney for the Cook County State's Attorney's office and the Kane County State's Attorney's office.

-In 2001, Irvin was named Aurora's first community prosecutor, an alternative law enforcement strategy designed to improve police relationships with residents and develop solutions to drugs, prostitution, and other quality of life crimes.
-As community prosecutor, Irvin joined the U.S. Department of Justice's “Weed and Seed” program, which aimed to both aggressively combat crime in specified areas, but also provide redevelopment and social services.
+In 2001, he was named Aurora's first community prosecutor, an alternative law enforcement strategy designed to improve police relationships with residents and develop solutions to drugs, prostitution, and other quality of life crimes.
+As community prosecutor, he joined the U.S. Department of Justice's “Weed and Seed” program, which aimed to both aggressively combat crime in specified areas, but also provide redevelopment and social services.
 Irvin also successfully pressured the owners of Woodlands Apartments, an apartment complex notorious for violent crimes, drug sales, and prostitution, to improve security of the complex or be shut down.
 A year after Irvin's intervention, residents said the complex was "pretty much cleaned up."

-Irvin was removed as community prosecutor in late 2002 and he resigned from the Kane County State's Attorney's office in 2003 to open his own law office.
+Irvin was removed as community prosecutor in late 2002, and he resigned from the Kane County State's Attorney's office in 2003 to open his own law office.

 2003–2016 political activity

 In 2003, Irvin announced he would run for Mayor of Aurora after incumbent mayor David Stover announced that he would not seek a third term.
 While the race was officially non-partisan, Irvin was supported by prominent Republican politicians and conservative organizations, and his opponent Tom Weisner had the support of Democratic politicians, including then-Senator Barack Obama.
 Weisner also had the support of eight of Aurora's twelve aldermen and raised nearly three times the amount of money as Irvin.
 In April 2005, Weisner defeated Irvin with 60.8% percent of the vote.

-In 2007, he won election as Alderman At-Large on the Aurora City Council, the first African American elected to the position.
+In 2007, Irvin won election as Alderman At-Large on the Aurora City Council, the first African American elected to the position.

-In 2008, Irvin announced he would run for mayor again and challenge Weisner.
+In 2008, he announced he would run for mayor again and challenge Weisner.
 Irvin criticized Weisner for enacting tax increases during his first term, including a 7.5 percent property tax increase, and pledged to roll back property taxes if elected mayor.
-In April 2009, Weisner defeated Irvin and fellow alderman Stephanie Kifowit and won re-election.
+In April 2009, Weisner defeated Irvin and fellow alderman Stephanie Kifowit, and won re-election.